-Manhattan-based Murphy Burnham & Buttrick Architects is adept at creating light-filled, open-feeling spaces in urban enviroments, partly through the use of glass in unexpected applications.
-"Glass is a powerful way to open up tight spaces," the architects say.
-"Because of its qualities of transparency, translucency, and reflection, glass immediately brings a sense of depth to a space.
-The play of light on glass adds to a feeling of expansiveness."
-Here are a few projects showcasing how the architects use glass in various applications; see more of the firm's work at Murphy Burnham & Buttrick Architects.
+Manhattan-based Murphy Burnham & Buttrick Architects (a member of the Remodelista Architect/Designer Directory) is adept at creating light-filled, open-feeling spaces in urban enviroments, partly through the use of glass in unexpected applications.
+“Glass is a powerful way to open up tight spaces,” the architects say.
+“Because of its qualities of transparency, translucency, and reflection, glass immediately brings a sense of depth to a space.
+The play of light on glass adds to a feeling of expansiveness.”
+Here are a few projects showcasing how the architects use glass in various applications; see more of the firm’s work at Murphy Burnham & Buttrick Architects.

 Above: A wall of glass in a Manhattan townhouse maximizes sunlight.